felipewer/botdev/README.md

 ## Prerequisites

-You must have a ssh server facing the internet running someplace.
+You must have an ssh server facing the internet running someplace.

 Ex.: